 For a free legal consultation, call (800) 747-3733

-What Do I Need to Do to File a Claim?
+What do I Need to Do to File a Claim?

-First, obtain basic information about your accident, such as:
+Next, you’ll need to obtain basic information about your accident, such as:

 - The other driver’s name, phone number, insurance information, and license plate number